SecurityCRob/presentations/README.md

 ## Infosec Presentations
 - [AppDev & SecArch - building a better future together](https://github.com/SecurityCRob/presentations/blob/main/Appdev%20and%20SecArch%20Building%20a%20better%20tomorrow-final.pdf) - A presentation on how developers and security folks can work better together
+- [AppSec Panel of Power - PSL Edition](https://github.com/SecurityCRob/presentations/blob/main/AppSec%20Panel%20of%20Power%20-%20PSL%20edition%20(1).pdf)  - A panel we did with Chris Bush, Scott Geotte, and Dave Russo at the 2023 CLE-ISS
-- [Circles and Boxes](https://github.com/SecurityCRob/presentations/blob/main/Derbycon-2015-Circles%20%26%20Boxes.pdf) - A presentation about Security Architecture as a disipline from Derbycon 2015 [Video](https://www.youtube.com/watch?v=dcrWE2x_R_E)
+- - [Circles and Boxes](https://github.com/SecurityCRob/presentations/blob/main/Derbycon-2015-Circles%20%26%20Boxes.pdf) - A presentation about Security Architecture as a disipline from Derbycon 2015 [Video](https://www.youtube.com/watch?v=dcrWE2x_R_E)
 - [Cracks in the Foundation](https://github.com/SecurityCRob/presentations/blob/main/CracksintheFoundation.pdf) - A presentation about observed patterns many infosec programs follow and suggestions on how to avoid them at a CLE-ISS
 - [Culture Club](https://github.com/SecurityCRob/presentations/blob/main/CLE-ISS-20xx-Culture%20Club.pdf) - A presentation about how to cultivate a positive culture on an infosec team and with your stakeholders from a spring CLE-ISS
 - [Having a Career in InfoSec](https://github.com/SecurityCRob/presentations/blob/main/isc2-oct-fall%20it%20summitmeeting.pdf) - Presentation we gave for newcomers interested in having a career in information security and the CISSP certification at a CLE-ISS